-Background: In this work, CdS thin films were synthesized by sol-gel method (spin coating
+Background: In this work, CdS thin films were synthesized by the sol-gel method (spin

-thin films such as refraction index, extinction coefficient, dielectric constant and optical band gap
+films, such as the refraction index, extinction coefficient, dielectric constant, and optical bandgap

 energy of the layers were discussed using spectroscopic ellipsometry method in the wavelength

 Results: It can be deduced that substrate rotation speed and dopant concentration have an influence

 on the optical properties of thin films by decreasing the rotation speed of the substrate, which

 results in films with more thicknesses, and more optical interferences were observed in the results.

 Conclusion: The samples doped with Ni, when compared to pure ones, were found to have more